 In Tulip, there are two types of Steps that you can add to an App:

-A normal Step, which usually corresponds to an individual step in a set of paper instructions.
+- A Normal Step, which usually corresponds to an individual step in a set of paper instructions.
 Normal Steps also allow extensable formatting.

 The normal Step focuses on ease of reading and viewing, while the Form Step allows the operator to easily input detailed information.